Clients struggling to share access to their

 Step 1.
 Send your client your custom Leadsie access link.

 Step 2.
-Wait for them to grant you access.
+Wait for them to grant you access in just a few clicks.

 Step 3.
 Leadsie automatically connects you to their Business Center, assigns the right ad account permissions, and ensures everything is configured correctly.